THE NATIONAL BACKBONE INFRASTRUCTURE PROJECT (NBI/EGI)

 Phases I and II of the NBI has since been commercialized and handed over to an operations Manager Soliton Telmec (U) Ltd. The overall objective of commercialization of the NBI is to manage the infrastructure that has been put in place and generate revenue for the Government of Uganda.

-A state of the art Network Operations Centre (NOC) will be built to monitor and administer the entire NBI Infrastructure.
+b) A state of the art Network Operations Centre (NOC) has been built to monitor and administer the entire NBI Infrastructure.

 a) Internet bandwidth